Contact Us

 Resistance Value (Ohm Rating)

 Must be compatible with circuit requirements.
 Ranges span from 10Ω to several MΩ.
 Incorrect values affect current & voltage ranges.
-Consider: Circuit impedance, desired adjustment range.
+Pro tip: Stick to standard EIA decade values (1k, 10k, 100k) whenever possible.
+Contract manufacturers usually hold these in stock, reducing lead times for quick turn PCB projects.

 Tolerance